xsoton/mipt_r125_vac_classical/README.md

-# mipt_r125_vac_devider
+# mipt_r125_vac_classical
-Volt-ampere characteristics of photoresistor using the resistive devider method.
+Volt-ampere characteristics of photoresistor using the classical method.